hav4ik/hav4ik.github.io/articles/_drafts/2023-08-01-learning-to-rank.md

   display: false
 commits: "#"
 tags: [information retrieval, tutorial, deep dive]
-excerpt: "Learning to Rank is one of the most important component of any recommendation system.
-This post is just my study notes, where I go through the body of LTR literature over the past decade."
+excerpt: "Learning to Rank is a core component of any recommendation system.
+It is the algorithm that forms the final list of items to be shown to the user.
+This blog post is a comprehensive introduction to the landscape of LTR algorithms.
+Hopefully, it will give you enough context to start reading recent LTR research papers."
 show_excerpt: true
 comments: true
 hidden: false